 Day 4: Hvar (see above)

 Day 5: Hvar to Ston to Dubrovnik.
 Do not do this via car.
 Take a boat.
 We drove and it was 6 hours of winding roads.
 I was almost one of those women who gets murdered on their honeymoon by her husband.
-We also had to wait for the ferry for two hours in some random port town.
+We also had to wait for a ferry for two hours in some random port town.
 Eep.
 However, our lunch en route in Ston at Kapetanova Kuća (aka Captains’ House) was delicious.
 The oysters were almost good enough to make us forget about our terrible drive (me more than Sam).

 Day 6: Dubrovnik.
 Stay at Villa Dubrovnik.
-It’s so pretty even though the bottom rooms have a weird smell (we complained and got upgraded to an enormous suite).
+It’s so pretty even though the basement rooms have a weird smell (we complained and got upgraded to a suite).
 The lounge chair area on the rocks of the Adriatic Sea is a highlight.
 The hotel breakfast was delicious (fresh yogurt with honey yum) and the dinner menu has a section of traditional dishes that are fun to try (there’s some meat pasta thing like a Croatian bolognese.
-It’s yum).
+Delicious).
 Explore the walls and the old city, very Game of Thrones and also very touristy.
 We ate pizza twice here in the town because the restaurants were underwhelming.
 The best dinner we had in Dubrovnik was a fifteen minute drive in the mountains at Konoba Dubrova.
 GO and have your hotel preorder you the traditional lamb roast.
 Also – weird and random but awesome – we spent a few hours exploring this creepy, bombed out hotel right outside of town called The Belvedere.
 You’ll recognize parts of it from GOT.
 Read up about it on your way, the history is fascinating and it’s an important reminder of the region’s war torn past.

 Day 7: Tour of the Peljesac Peninsula via boat.
 This was a great day.
 We snorkeled.
 Went to secluded spots and swam.
 Explored Sipan and Kobas, tiny little islands with churches.
 Lunch at Gastro Mare, which you can only get to via boat, was beyond a highlight.
 Fresh caught everything, amazing wine.
 Sam asked multiple times why we didn’t do the whole trip on a boat.